You wont believe some of these different types of yoga and their benefits.

 Is Sivananda The Right Type Of Yoga For You?

-Proper Sivananda yoga is a deeply spiritual practice that incorporates belief and should be taken seriously.
+Proper Sivananda is a deeply spiritual practice that incorporates belief and should be taken seriously.
 It is hugely beneficial for overall health of both the body and mind, and the positive thinking aspect also introduces a level of self-growth that many will enjoy.
 For that reason, when we compare this to other forms (like Sivananda Vs Hatha or Vs Ashtanga, for instance), Sivananda is arguably a deeper form that is of more benefit for the mind.

 - Great for the mind and spirit